awsdocs/amazon-redshift-developer-guide/doc_source/c-getting-started-using-spectrum-query-s3-data.md

 # Step 4: Query Your Data in Amazon S3<a name="c-getting-started-using-spectrum-query-s3-data"></a>

 After your external tables are created, you can query them using the same SELECT statements that you use to query other Amazon Redshift tables\.
-These SELECT statement queries include joining tables, aggregating data, and filtering on predicates\.
+These SELECT statement queries include joining tables, aggregating data, and filtering on predicates\. <a name="spectrum-get-started-query-s3-data"></a>

 **To query your data in Amazon S3**